-Southern States University (SSU) was incorporated as a for-profit organization in 1983, and was purchased by Tepper Technologies, Inc. in 2005.
-Except as otherwise provided in the Articles of Incorporation or Bylaws of SSU, the powers of the corporation shall be exercised, its property controlled, and its affairs managed by its Board of Directors.
+Southern States University (SSU) was first established over 30 years ago in Orange County, California as a for-profit corporation registered in the State of California.
+In 2005, SSU was acquired by Tepper Technologies, Inc, an education-focused corporation, which also owns the International Academy of English.
+Except as otherwise provided in the Articles of Incorporation or Bylaws of SSU, the powers of SSU shall be exercised, its property controlled, and its affairs managed by its Board of Directors.
 The Board may delegate to such committees, councils or other groups as it shall create, any of its powers that it may deem judicious, keeping in mind that it has the ultimate responsibility for SSU, and that it must ensure proper accountability by each of these groups.